Alex Nicholson (Welsh footballer): Blyth Spartans

-Nicholson joined Blyth Spartans, playing in the Northern Premier League Premier Division, signing a one-year contract at the start of the 2014–2015 season.
-He was part of the squad which reached the 2014/2015 FA Cup 1st Round Proper being drawn against Conference club Altrincham on 27 October, he was then part of the team that reached the 2nd round in the FA Cup after beating Altrincham 4–1.
+Nicholson joined the Blyth Spartans, playing in the Northern Premier League Premier Division, signing a one-year contract at the start of the 2014–2015 season.
+He was part of the squad which reached the 2014/2015 FA Cup 1st Round Proper being drawn against Conference club Altrincham on 27 October, he was then part of the team that reached the 2nd round of the FA Cup after beating Altrincham 4–1.
 He was part of the team that famously reached the 3rd round of the FA Cup before bowing out of the cup, losing 3–2 to Birmingham City.
 Nicholson later signed another year contract at the start of the 2015–2016 season.

 Gateshead

 In June 2019, Nicholson became Mike Williamson's first signing when he moved to National League North side Gateshead.
 At the end of his first season with the club, he won the club's Players' Player of the Year Award.
 In the 2021–22 season, Nicholson made 23 league appearances as the club won promotion to the National League.
-On 6 June 2022, it was announced that Nicholson was to leave to the club to move away from full-time football.
+On 6 June 2022, it was announced that Nicholson was to leave the club to move away from full-time football.